kbparagua/paloma/README.md

 ## Passing Parameters

-You can also pass parameters to Paloma by calling `js` before render in your Rails controller.
-You can access the parameters on your Paloma controller using `this.params` object.
+You can also pass parameters to a Paloma Controller by calling `js` **before** render in your Rails controller.
+You can access the parameters on your Paloma Controller using `this.params` object.

 **Example:**